 - If it’s a new loan, are government loans a good option?

 - If you take out a federal loan, will you need to pay the accruing interest?

 - If it’s an older loan, what is the rate you are currently paying, and how does it compare to current rates?

 What options are available for students?

-	For undergraduates who qualify for subsidized student loans, this is likely to be the best option as the government will cover the cost of interest while the recipient is in school.
+The best option for undergraduates is to qualify for a subsidized student loan because the government will cover the interest costs while the pupil is in school.

 What are the differences in student loan types?